 Matteo studied classical guitar under Maestro Marco Salcito at Conservatorio di Foggia and philosophy at University of L'Aquila.
 As part of a duo releasing records and performing in Italy, he won competitions such as Concorso Nazionale di musica “B.Barattelli” in Popoli (PE), (2005), Concorso Nazionale di Musica Capitanata in Apricena (FG) (2005), and Teramo International Chamber Music Competition (2005).

 At NYU Matteo obtained a MM in Jazz Performance while studying under Jean-Michael Pilc, Wayne Krantz and Peter Bernstein.
-His first album, Concepts, was warmly reviewed by All About Jazz in the same year that he formed the avant-noise-jazz-rock quartet Ashen Figure, who toured successfully in the US and Europe from 2010-2012.
+His first album, Concepts, was warmly reviewed by All About Jazz in the same year that he formed the avant-noise-jazz-rock quartet Ashen Figure, who toured in the US and Europe from 2010-2012.
 Ashen Figure's original sound attracted the attention of former Sonic Youth producer Nick Sansano, who produced Matteo's latest group project Una Lux.
-The Una Lux EP, relesed in late 2014, received glowing reviews from the likes of NPR, WNYC, Entertainment Weekly, and Magnum Magazine.
+The Una Lux EP, relesed in late 2014, received excellent reviews from the likes of NPR, WNYC, Entertainment Weekly, and Magnum Magazine.

 Matteo first solo album came out in 2018 on Innova Recordings.